gher-uliege/gher-uliege.github.io/Diva-Workshops/index.md

 ### Venue

-The 2018 edition will take place in [Liège](http://www.liege.be/tourisme-en), Belgium.
+The 2018 edition will be hosted by the University of Liège, in the center of [Liège](http://www.liege.be/tourisme-en), Belgium.
-Details concerning the exact room will be provided soon.
+The meeting room is the 5/16 in the building A2 (see [map](https://www.campus.uliege.be/cms/c_1771004/en/a2-faculte-de-philosophie-et-lettres)).

 [How to get there?](howtogetthere.md)

 ## Preliminary program